How to Create a Retirement Plan That Checks All Your Boxes

 For people who want to live in their own home as long as possible during retirement, access to home equity through a home equity conversion mortgage (HECM) is a consideration.
 And for lifetime income, which eases the fear of running out of money, converting some savings into lifetime income annuities provides a solution.

 Those two (HECM and lifetime annuities) are not on every adviser or planner’s radar, but they should be on yours.
 Here’s a revised picture that shows how lifetime annuities and the value of the home add to a retirement plan.
-We call this an All-Asset Class Plan since it includes assets representing 90% of all asset classes.
+We call this an All-Asset Retirement Income Plan since it includes assets representing 90% of all asset classes.

 (Image credit: Jerry Golden)

-Initial refinements to All-Asset Retirement Plan
+Initial refinements to the All-Asset Retirement Income Plan

 Now let’s apply these elements to Sally’s plan, which needs to be personalized for Sally’s age, gender and percentage of rollover IRA in her savings.
 Three important allocations are made in the refinement of this plan: